laraschmitt/news_flow/README.md

 # 🐦🌏 Tweet globe

 Analysis of foreign country and citynames mentionend in Tweets of users with a certain followercount and given user location (in June 2020).
+The country connections are displayed on an interactive globe.

 hosted on heroku: https://twitter-globe.herokuapp.com/